quarkslab/tritondse/doc/index.rst

-tritondse documentation
+TritonDSE documentation
 =======================

-tritondse is a Python library providing exploration capabilities to Triton and some refinement easing its usage.
+TritonDSE is a Python library providing exploration capabilities to Triton and some refinement easing its usage.
 This library is primarily designed to perform pure emulation symbolic execution even though it can also be applied under different settings.
 It works by performing an elementary